We’ve written before about why you should pay for training courses but we haven’t addressed this question: why should you train staff at all?

 Trained staff = less supervision

-Obviously training staff doesn’t mean that supervision can be eliminated completely.
+Obviously, training staff doesn’t mean that supervision can be eliminated completely.
 And ‘learning by doing’ is the best way of embedding practices.
 However, pointing an employee in a direction and expecting good outcomes will happen by trial and error is a recipe for disaster.

 Knowing their why

-A good training programme should also include the organisation’s goals.
+A good training program should also include the organisation’s goals.
 Employees should be exposed to the ethics, values, vision, and mission of an organisation.
 This demonstrates that the organisation understands its focus and direction.

 Even more importantly, employees should be clear on their part in meeting the organisation’s goals.
-This feeling of being part of something ‘more’ will encourage staff members to do their best for the company and for their clients.
+This feeling of being part of something ‘more’ will encourage staff members to do their best for the company and their clients.

 Complacency can be commonplace when an employee becomes comfortable in their role.

-Training gives them the opportunity to shift focus and learn new ways of thinking or better ways to do their job.
+They could become disengaged and just go through the motions or even worse, experience burnout.
+Training allows them to shift focus and learn new ways of thinking or better ways to do their job.

 Support from the top